imisspotato/Midjourney-Display/README.md

 npm run dev
 ```

+Open `localhost:300

-Open `localhost:3000` in your browser, and you should see the Midjourney Showcase in all its glory!
+0` in your browser, and you should see the Midjourney Display in all its glory!

 ## 🚀 New Features